 Workplace stress is highly personal.
-Some people thrive in fast-paced jobs (think
+Some people thrive in fast-paced jobs, such as

-emergency room nurses, police officers, and air-traffic controllers) where making
+emergency room nurses, police officers, and air-traffic controllers.
+These are stressful

-But just because the rest of us wouldn’t last a day in such high-pressure environments
+The rest of us likely wouldn’t last a day in such high-pressure environments.
+But

-doesn’t mean our jobs are less stressful.
-Short deadlines, endless paperwork, the
+that doesn’t mean our jobs are less stressful.
+Every job has its own kind of stress.

-occasional angry customer, and meetings that drag on for hours, putting us even further
+Or there may be meetings that drag on for hours, putting everyone even more behind.

-In other words, it’s not the job that creates stress, it’s the way a person
+In other words, it’s not just the job that creates stress.
+It’s also the way a person

-responds

-to the pressures and demands of each workplace that makes him or her stressed or come
+responds to the pressures and demands of each workplace that makes them stressed.

 Not surprisingly, people respond to stress differently.
 The way they respond depends

-anxiety, and upset stomach.
-Long-term constant stress can increase the risk for heart
+Long-term constant stress can increase the risk for:

-Stress also can affect your mind by impairing concentration and imagination.
+Stress also can affect your mind.
+It can impair your ability to focus and your imagination.

-Stress

-also increases the chance you’ll make mistakes because you’re not thinking clearly.
+Stress also increases the chance you’ll make mistakes because you’re not thinking

-Constant stress can affect your emotions and behavior by making you grouchy, impatient,
+Constant stress can affect your emotions and behavior.
+It can make you grouchy, impatient,

 less excited about your job, and even depressed.